zavalab/ADAM_Documentation/input_files.md

 </p>

 <p>
-    The demand file has the same file headers as the supply file with slightly different interpertations.
+    The demand file has the same file headers as the supply file with slightly different interpretations.
 These headers and their descriptions are explained below:
 </p>

 | Header Symbol | Description |
 | ------------- | ------------- |